-What does it mean to “fund people”?
+What does it mean to “fund the people”?

 Many funders will earnestly and forthrightly state, “when it comes down to it, we fund people.”

 That alway sends a good kind of shiver down my spine.
-It is a recognition that below all the talk of strategy, the power of relationships, intuition and passion are still alive.
+It is a recognition that below all the talk of strategy, the power of relationships, intuition, and passion are still alive.
 It is a reassurance that despite all its technocratic window dressing, organized philanthropy still has a humanistic soul.

-We want to see funder help their grantees to move cadres of nascent, emerging, mid-career and senior-level workers across the experiences of recruitment, development, retention and transition or retirement.
+We want to see funder help their grantees to move cadres of nascent, emerging, mid-career and senior-level workers across the experiences of recruitment, development, retention, and transition or retirement.